pjsilvestre/CS157A-21/docs/Project_Requirements.md

 ### Account Creation and Login

+* New users will be able to create accounts.
+* Returning users will be able to log in to their accounts.

 ### Requesting Pieces

 * Users will be able to search for a piece of clothing via search box by inputting descriptors such as item type and brand.
 Additionally, users will be able to narrow their search through additional characteristic checkboxes, such as gender, size, and material.